openenclave/openenclave/tcps/README.md

 ## Building the SDK itself

-To build for Windows, open TCPS-SDK.sln with Visual Studio 2015, and build for the chosen platform (x86, x86, or ARM) and configuration.
+To build for Windows, open TCPS-SDK.sln with Visual Studio, and build for the chosen platform (x86, x86, or ARM) and configuration.
 This will build any relevant binaries except for Trusted Applications that need to run in OP-TEE (i.e., in TrustZone).